 The 2021 Tech Hotlist

-In no particular order, here's our list of the top tech innovators and innovations shaking up the industry…
+In no particular order, here's our list of the top tech innovators and innovations shaking up the business travel industry…

 The young and enthusiastic TapTrip team has brought a breath of fresh air to the sector with eye-catching marketing campaigns and bold ambitions to make managing travel “as easy as watching Netflix”.